-Both born, bred and based in Barnsley, comic book artist Dean Ormston and his pin-up artist wife Fiona Stephenson are curating colourful new exhibition Kapow! in the town’s vibrant art space Cooper Gallery.
+Both born, bred and based in Barnsley, comic book artist Dean Ormston and pin-up artist Fiona Stephenson are curating colourful new exhibition Kapow! in the town’s vibrant art space Cooper Gallery.
 The show brings together a collection of their own award-winning artwork, and takes viewers on a journey through the process of creating comic books, from initial script through first sketches to finished artwork.

 A hugely successful comic book artist, Dean Ormston has worked for DC Comics and 2000 AD, and on characters from Judge Dredd to Lucifer.
 He drew part of Neil Gaiman’s The Sandman series and has recently been working on Black Hammer for Dark Horse Comics.
 A comics artist, letterer and colourist, who has worked for The Books Of Magick, Fiona Stephenson is also an internationally renowned illustrator, specialising in 1950s retro paintings in the vein of Gil Elvgren.
 Her work is featured on the cover of Bodies, an eight-issue murder mystery miniseries from DC imprint Vertigo.
 It won a Broken Frontier Award for Best Limited Series and was described as ‘an example of comics at their collaborative best’, written by Si Spencer and featuring Dean and other artists Meghan Hetrick, Tula Lotay and Phil Winslade.